GrayHatter/Mazda-IVI-Knowledgebase/README.md

 the interface I found on the car, but it appears to be similar in some respects.

 #### Splashplayer
-NIH code that diplays SOMETHING while everyone waits for a the web browesr to start up.
+NIH code that displays SOMETHING while everyone waits for a the web browser to start up.

 #### Opera
-Seems to interfaces with wayland directly, controlling what's on screen.
+Seems to interfaces with Wayland directly, controlling what's on screen.

 #### JCI's NIH browser framework
-Yes, my car runs Javascript... what do you mean that's stupid?!
-Javascript was obviously made for cars!
+Yes, my car runs JavaScript... what do you mean that's stupid?!
+JavaScript was obviously made for cars!